KiranKGR/RepositoryTemplate/README.md

-# Best Practices for repositories
+# Template Repository for Open source software
-An example repository structure for open source software publishing
+An example repository structure for open source software publishing.

-Release custom codes used in manuscripts
-Code availability statements should be provided in manuscripts describing

-If your software is complex with specific dependencies, consider creating a [Docker](https://docs.docker.com/get-started/docker-overview/) to allow the user to easily run the software.

 Check out GNU's description of [Free Software](https://www.gnu.org/philosophy/free-sw.html) to understand the core principles of free software.

+1. Release custom codes used in manuscripts as repositories
+2. Add clear code availability statements in manuscripts.
+3. If your software is complex with specific dependencies, consider creating a [Docker](https://docs.docker.com/get-started/docker-overview/) to allow the user to easily run the software.

 ## Points to note
 * Use Git
 * Ask you collborators to review your code - increases the likelihood of catching errors
 * Keep sensitive data such as credentials secure and separate from source code.
-*

 ## How to use this template
 Please follow the guidelines here to create a repository using this template: